How Heavy Haul Trucking Works from Alabama to Kentucky

 Premium Heavy Equipment Transport Company from Alabama to Kentucky for quality hauling.
 We provide stress-free machinery hauling from/to Alabama to Kentucky and on-time delivery for local and long distance.

 The route from Alabama to Kentucky runs north via I-75 North.
 From Alabama, your equipment will travel through Tennessee and into Kentucky.
-The distance from the center of Alabama to the center of Kentucky is 499 miles.
-The trip will take about 8 hours.
-The price to ship your heavy equipment or machinery will be based upon the number of miles your unit is going and the size and weight of the unit.
+The distance from the center of Alabama to the center of Kentucky is 499 miles, and the trip will take about 8 hours.
+The price to ship your heavy equipment or machinery will be based on the number of miles your unit is going and its size and weight.

 Below are some examples of prices to ship heavy equipment from Alabama to Kentucky: